 That’s because the human brain is biologically wired for stories.
 A good story taps into something very primal and emotional, which is why properly-told stories are so powerful.

 Look at our national pastime: TV.
-Of course dramas and comedies are based on stories, but so are other programming, even news and sports and reality shows.
+Of course dramas and comedies are based on stories, but so are other programs, even news, sports, and reality shows.
 The producers always try to weave in as many stories as possible, because that’s what grabs the audience and keeps them coming back.